RagnarB83/ash-documentation/docs/_build/html/_sources/About.rst.txt

 **QM/MM Geometry optimization:**

 - Possible with geomeTRIC optimizer currently, only.
-Support for HDLC coordinates.
+Support for HDLC internal coordinates.

 **Numerical frequencies: one-point (forward difference) and two-point (central difference)**

 - Partial Hessian possible
 - Full parallelization.
 - Support for any QM, MM or QM/MM Hamiltonian for which there is an ASH interface.
+- Not yet available: Parallel QM/MM numerical frequencies.
-- Also possible to request analytical Hessian from ORCA.
+- Possible to request analytical Hessian from ORCA.

 **Hessian analysis**